 Micah (image via Jadranka Isabel Photography)

 In August 2013 an article appeared in Endocrine Today entitled Gestational hypothyroxinemia associated with autism occurrence.
 It referred to a large-scale study published in the Annals of Neurology that revealed mothers with severe hypothyroxinemia (defined as maternal free T4 in the lowest 5th percentile with normal serum TSH) were four times more likely to give birth to a child with autism.
 I think of this article often and wonder about the madness of a medical system that fails to protect our children.
-Despite the research showing the potential dangers of thyroid disease in pregnancy, there is currently NO routine thyroid testing in pregnancy.
+Despite the research showing the potential dangers of thyroid disease in pregnancy there is currently NO routine thyroid testing in pregnancy.
+I am so passionate about this topic since miscarrying my baby needlessly due to maternal hypothyroidism that I wrote an entire book with thyroid expert Mary Shomon to help women with thyroid disease have healthy pregnancies.
+Part 3 of our book provides comprehensive checklists of lab tests, optimal ranges, prenatal vitamins, supplements and more so our readers will know even more than their doctors about having healthy pregnancies.

 A mother named Jessica wrote a comment on my Hypothyroid Mom Facebook page.
 Jessica has hypothyroidism and her two sons have congenital hypothyroidism.
 Her son Micah has congenital hypothyroidism and autism.
 This photo of Jessica’s son Micah on their Facebook page Micah Boy Genius (the same one I’ve used above for the photo of this article) grabbed my heart.
 I just knew that I had to hear more of his story.